 "To share your weakness is to make yourself vulnerable, to make yourself vulnerable is to show your strength.”

 The ultimate paradox: it’s courageous to accept and share your weaknesses.
-At Human, we’re trying to build a culture where we keep our egos in check.
+At Human Health, we’re trying to build a culture where we keep our egos in check.
 If we start caring too much about one person’s ego and start to lose sight of the bigger picture, we will have failed miserably.
 Trying to change a huge global system is going to take a huge team effort; and a combination of skillsets, personalities, backgrounds and points of view.
 It’s really not about any one of us, it’s about achieving this big mission together.

 🌈 Enjoy the ride :)